Bank of Cyprus

 The Bank of Cyprus (BoC; Τράπεζα Κύπρου; Kıbrıs Bankası) is a Cypriot financial services company established in 1899 with its headquarters in Strovolos.

 Bank of Cyprus has been designated as a Significant Institution since the entry into force of European Banking Supervision in late 2014, and as a consequence is directly supervised by the European Central Bank.

-After seven years Common Shares of the Bank of Cyprus started trading on the Main Market of the Athens Stock Exchange.

-The withdrawal of the London Stock Exchange and the reintroduction of Bank of Cyprus to the Athens Stock Exchange is the next big step in its 125-year history, as it reinforces its strategy for long-term growth and value creation for both its shareholders and customers, while increasing its awareness among a wider base of institutional and private investors.

-Current operations
+Operations

-The Bank of Cyprus currently operates 58 branches (3 of which are cash offices not offering loans) or business offices across the Republic of Cyprus.
+As of December 2025, the Bank of Cyprus operated 56 branches (two of which were cash offices not offering loans) or business offices across the Republic of Cyprus.
 The group also has representative offices in Romania (€33 million net exposure as of 2007), Greece (€309 million exposure as of 2007), Russia (€21 million net exposure as of 2007), Ukraine, and China.
 It is the largest bank in Cyprus by market penetration, with 83% of Cypriots having active Bank of Cyprus accounts, representing 60% of total corporate accounts and 40% of the overall banking sector.

+Listing

 The shares of the bank are listed on the Cyprus Stock Exchange (CSE).
 The bank is the largest listed company on the CSE in terms of market capitalization.
 Since 8 October 2007, it has been part of the Cyprus 10 Index, which comprises the 10 largest companies in Cyprus.
 It was listed on the Athens Exchange from 2000 to 9 January 2017 and was part of the FTSE/Athex Large Cap index from 9 October 2006 to March 2013.
-It was also listed on the London Stock Exchange in January 2017.
+It was also listed on the London Stock Exchange from January 2017 until September 2024.
+In September 2024, Bank of Cyprus decided to end its listing on London Stock Exchange and relist on the Athens Stock Exchange.